This degree has three stages, each comprising 120 credits:

 - You’ll start Stage 1 with a 60-credit English language module, followed by two 30-credit modules from English language and modern languages.

-- Next, in Stage 2, you'll study another 60-credit English language module and choose a 60-credit module from modern languages, English literature and creative writing.
+- Next, in Stage 2, you'll study another 60-credit English language module and choose a 60-credit module from modern languages, English literature or creative writing.

-- Finally, in Stage 3, you’ll study a further two 60-credit English modules from a choice of three.
+- Finally, in Stage 3, you’ll study a further two 60-credit English modules.

 This first stage will introduce you to the study of language and communication in English.
 You’ll also choose two further complementary modules from a selection of English language and modern language modules.